Skip to main content

 Doogh

-A yogurt-based drink, sometimes carbonated, often flavored with herbs like mint or dill.
-Doogh is a refreshing and slightly tangy beverage, especially popular during summer.
+A yogurt-based drink, sometimes fizzy, often flavored with mint or dill.
+Tangy and cooling, it's a summer favorite.

 yogurt drinkCold